gregorywmorris/dcj-manufacturing-oil-rig/README.md

 3. Migrate the data to a database for future use.
 4. Complete missing data:
     * Fill in missing dates.
-    * Provide cumlative 60 minute
+    * Provide cumlative 60 minute intervals

 ### Apriori
 1. There are 15 years worth of data.